Tough questions for UK academia despite golden year for Nobels

 The only comparable year is 2016, when there were five British-born laureates, with the total haul from the 2010s (14 winners) contrasting with just eight winners in the 1980s and eight in the 1990s, excluding literature and peace prizes, according to a Sutton Trust analysis.

-With all three UK-educated economics Nobel winners based in the US, artificial intelligence pioneer Geoffrey Hinton – who took this year’s physics prize – leaving the UK in the 1980s, and chemistry laureates Sir Demis Hassabis and John Jumper based at Google’s AI arm DeepMind, this year’s success posed questions about why UK-based talent has continually gone overseas or moved out of academia, said Paul Nightingale, professor of strategy based at the University of Sussex’s Science Policy Research Unit.
+With all three UK-educated economics Nobel winners based in the US, artificial intelligence pioneer Geoffrey Hinton – who took this year’s physics prize – leaving the UK in the 1980s, and chemistry laureates Sir Demis Hassabis and Dr Jumper based at Google’s AI arm DeepMind, this year’s success posed questions about why UK-based talent has continually gone overseas or moved out of academia, said Paul Nightingale, a professor of strategy based at the University of Sussex’s Science Policy Research Unit.

-“Science is an international activity and it’s good that people move around – it makes science as a whole better, so we should support this,” said Professor Nightingale.
+“Science is an international activity, and it’s good that people move around – it makes science as a whole better, so we should support this,” said Professor Nightingale.
 “But there is a political feature of this transfer of capacity because there are winners and losers, and it’s not just about how many arrive or leave the UK but who remains.”

 “For instance, Geoffrey Hinton was based at Sussex, but could not get any money during the ‘AI winter’ when it was decided this was all just hype,” continued Professor Nightingale.
 “He went off to America, then Toronto, so people might wonder why the Toronto AI cluster isn’t actually in Brighton.”